 Acupuncture focuses on individualised treatment and is tailored to each patient.
 Your treatment results are linked to the type and cause of your condition but also the frequency and dose of acupuncture.
+There is also now evidence that Acupuncture can successfully treat pain.

 Factors that influence the effectiveness of acupuncture include the cause of your back pain and how long you have experienced this.
 Because there are different causes of back pain it follows that effective treatment differs.
 Below are a couple of examples –